 Buckwheat cake with cranberry jam is a very typical cake from that part of Italy known as Trentino Alto Adige, or Sudtirol (yes, the first language is over there is mostly German).

+Some fun facts.
 While buckwheat is often associated with wheat, it is not at all a kind wheat and not even a grass.
-Buckwheat is actually considered a pseudocereal, related to rhubarb and sorrel.
+Buckwheat is actually a pseudocereal, more related to rhubarb and sorrel than to wheat!

 In Italian, buckwheat is “grano saraceno“, i.e literally arab wheat.
 The most likely explanation is that the Arabs introduced buckwheat to Italy.
 Another supposition explains this name with its darker color.

-Today, buckwheat recipes are more and more popular, since it is gluten free, thus suitable for coeliacs.
+Today, buckwheat recipes are more and more popular, since buckwheat flour is gluten free, thus suitable for coeliacs.
 It is also thought to calm the nervous system and benefit the intestinal system.

 This traditional buckwheat cake with cranberry jam is a deeply satisfying cake that everyone, including coeliacs, can enjoy.
 And you will simply love the contrast between the nutty flavor and the freshness given by the choice of cranberry!

 I must admit that it is an all time favorite for me and my family, only tiramisu can be compared.

 If you want to be super vicious… try serving it with whipped cream aside and just thank me later 🙂

 And if you will like it as much as I do… you can easily PIN IT: